 - Tips for running online energizers

-Particularly for people new to participating in remote workshops and online meetings, it can be hugely beneficial to help them have fun and engage with one another in a virtual space.
+Particularly for people new to participating in virtual workshops and online meetings, it can be hugely beneficial to help them have fun and engage with one another in a virtual space.
 Zoom team-building or online meetings can be made instantly more approachable with a simple virtual activity

 Online meeting games like those below can help people loosen up and get to know each other while removing some of the awkwardness that can come from meeting on video chat.